iamolegga/nestjs-saga/README.md

   // some value use: Builder<FooSagaCommand, FooSagaResult>
   saga = new Builder<FooSagaCommand>()

-    // Add step with the name, invocation and compensation functions .step('do something')
+    // Add a step with the name, invocation and compensation functions .step('do something')
     .invoke(this.step1)
     .withCompensation(this.step1Compensation)